 Dark and Light

 Bright colors in small rooms and dark colors in big rooms go a long way.
-But no matter what size your dining room is, you can add something both bright and deeply rich.
+But no matter what size your dining room is, you can add something both bright and vibrant.
 Dark-colored flooring goes great with white walls, white ceiling lights, and white French Country dining room sets.
-And vice versa; dark chandeliers, rich wood-colored furniture, and light floors with light-colored beams atop can really make the room stand out.
+And vice versa; dark chandeliers, rich wood-colored furniture, and light floors with light-colored beams atop can make the room stand out.

 Keep Things Symmetrical

-It’s okay for the French Country look to be a little asymmetrical at times, as this is part of its charm.
+It’s okay for the French Country to look a little asymmetrical at times, as this is part of its charm.
 But in some cases, and especially for large dining rooms, it might be wise to be symmetrical.
 The best way to keep the room in balance is to keep some of the focal points lined up.
 This can mean lining up your lanterns directly over the table, securing your rug in the middle of the room, or ensuring that there are an equal amount of decorations on each side of the room.
 While it doesn’t need to look so straight to the point of being static (you still want the room to look lived-in!), it can keep the eyes from getting too overwhelmed when entering such a bright and dynamic room.

-Consider French Country in Your Kitchen!
+Consider French Country In Your Kitchen!